In the last ten years, we’ve made it a point to visit nearby locales and attractions that fall somewhat below the traditional tourist radar …

 Make sure you have enough time to devote to all the garden areas and offerings at Anderson Japanese Gardens (at least one hour preferably).
 I especially enjoy the “Pond Strolling Garden” on the south end of the property.

 Purchase some koi food at the gift shop / garden entrance to feed the beautiful and colorful fish in the above pond and the “Garden of Reflection” closer to the Visitor Center.
 They greet you with open mouths hoping for a few morsels of their favorite kibble!

 Anderson Japanese Gardens is also home to many water fowl, turtles, frogs, and chipmunks (I’ve never seen so many chill chipmunks).
-Stroll along the serene paths then sit on a bench and take in all the beauty around you … a truly inspiring and calming atmosphere to reflect, renew, and relax.
+Stroll along the peaceful paths then sit on a bench and take in all the beauty around you … a truly inspiring and soothing atmosphere to reflect, renew, and relax.

 Klehm Arboretum & Botanic Garden

 Klehm Arboretum & Botanic Garden is Winnebago County’s largest public garden.
 The property began as a tree nursery when Landscape Architect, William Lincoln Taylor opened the Rockford Nursery in the early 1920’s.
 Many of the rare trees on the arboretum grounds are a result of his experimental plantings.

 Taylor continued running the Rockford Nursery with the help of his family until 1968 when he sold the business to Carl and Roy Klehm.
 The Klehm family owned the business until Carl Klehm passed away in the early 1980’s.
 The arboretum and gardens are now run by the Winnebago County Forest Preserve District.

 The Klehm grounds include 155 acres of gardens and woodland paths.
 With two miles of paved paths and two and half miles of unpaved trails, it’s a great place for healthy fun and exercise!